-Our pro forma net tangible book value as of March 31, 2024 was approximately \$, or \$ per share of common stock.
-Pro forma net tangible book value per share represents our total tangible assets less total liabilities, divided by the number of shares of our common stock that will be outstanding immediately prior to the closing of this offering.
-After giving effect to the sales of shares in this offering at an assumed public offering price of \$ , and after deducting estimated discounts, commissions and offering expenses, our adjusted pro forma net tangible book value as of March 31, 2024 would have been approximately \$ , or \$ per share.
-This represents an immediate increase in the net tangible book value of \$ per share to our existing stockholders and an immediate dilution (i.e., the difference between the offering price and the adjusted pro forma net tangible book value after this offering) to new investors purchasing shares in this offering at a price of \$ per share.
+Our net tangible book value as of March 31, 2024 was approximately \$(2,994,256), or \$(0.05) per share of common stock.
+Net tangible book value per share represents our total tangible assets less total liabilities, divided by 63,925,316 shares of common stock outstanding as of March 31, 2024.
+After giving effect to the sales of shares in this offering at an assumed public offering price of \$10.41, which was the last reported sale price of our common stock on Nasdaq on June 12, 2024, and after deducting estimated discounts, commissions and offering expenses, our adjusted net tangible book value as of March 31, 2024 would have been approximately \$93,859,624, or \$1.27 per share.
+This represents an immediate increase in the net tangible book value of \$1.32 per share to our existing stockholders and an immediate dilution (i.e., the difference between the offering price and the adjusted net tangible book value after this offering) to new investors purchasing shares in this offering at a price of \$9.14 per share.
 The following table illustrates the per share dilution to new investors purchasing shares in this offering.

-Assumed public offering price per share \$ Pro forma net tangible book value per share as of March 31, 2024 \$ Increase per share attributable to new investors in this offering Adjusted pro forma net tangible book value per share Dilution in adjusted pro forma net tangible book value per share to new investors in this offering \$
+Assumed public offering price per share \$ 10.41 Net tangible book value per share as of March 31, 2024 \$ (0.05) Increase per share attributable to new investors in this offering \$ 1.32 Adjusted net tangible book value per share \$ 1.27 Dilution in adjusted net tangible book value per share to new investors in this offering \$ 9.14